SAG Awards 2017: ‘Veep’ Star Julia Louis-Dreyfus Hits Out At President Trump’s Muslim Ban In Her Acceptance Speech

-Veep star Julia Louis-Dreyfus joined other SAG award winners on Sunday night, attacking President Trump for his controversial decision to ban entry to the United States from seven majority-Muslim countries, including Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.
+Veep star Julia Louis-Dreyfus joined other SAG award winners on Sunday night attacking President Trump for his controversial decision to ban entry to the United States from seven majority-Muslim countries, including Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.
 Dreyfus used her acceptance speech to remind the audience that she herself is the daughter of an immigrant, she also branded President’s Trump temporary immigration ban as “un-American” and mocked the recently elected President in the process.

 According to Digital Spy, Julia Louis-Dreyfus won the first award of the night, Best Female Actor in a Comedy Series for her role in Veep.
-She used her acceptance speech to mock Trump’s election victory, saying “Whether the Russians did or did not hack the voting of tonight’s SAG Awards, I look out upon the million – or maybe million-and-a-half people – in this room and say ‘this award is legitimate, and I won!”.
+She used her acceptance speech to mock Trump’s election victory, saying “Whether the Russians did or did not hack the voting of tonight’s SAG Awards, I look out upon the million – or maybe million-and-a-half people – in this room and say ‘this award is legitimate, and I won!'”
 Dreyfus’ joke was in reference to suspected Russian involvement in the 2016 presidential election and controversy over the crowd size at Trump’s inauguration.

 Julia Louis-Dreyfus delivers emotional SAG awards speech against Trump immigration ban https://t.co/GGfaIY7JiI pic.twitter.com/zHYyzOoK9R